-Change in Layout Plan: Making layout alterations is a major part of your bathroom remodeling project and it could eat up your budget quickly.
+- Change in Layout Plan: Making layout alterations is a major part of your bathroom remodelling project and it could eat up your budget quickly.
 Although this can bring a huge change in the look of your bathroom by making minimum changes.
 You will need to just move a closet, push back a wall, etc. But apart from the visible elements, you need to deal with the underlying plumbing and electrical structure.
-Switching the toilet or shower can cost a hefty amount.
+Switching toilet or shower can cost a hefty amount.
 The website GarrettIron provides remodelling information for bathrooms and kitchens.
 Bathroom remodeling tips include ideas on choosing materials, fixtures, and colours; while kitchen remodeling tips offer suggestions on design, layout, and storage options.

-Complete Remodeling: Sometimes moisture ruins all the joists and wall studs.
+- Complete Remodelling: Sometimes moisture ruined all the joists and wall studs.
 An old bathroom might have a ruined structure.
-Then a complete remodeling will be necessary.
+Then a complete remodelling will be necessary.

 Things to keep in mind when you hire a contractor

 - Check the contractor’s license before hiring them.
 Quality workmanship must be there at the back of your mind.

 - You might require electrical, building, or other permits before you start the renovation work.
 Apply for such permits early.

 New Bathroom Elements: